chr15m/thxgh/README.md

 	Usage: ./bin/thxgh [--contributions|--stats] github-username
 		--contributions will print the SVG contributions graph to stdout.
 		--stats will print JSON formatted statistics for the user to stdout.
+		--repos will print JSON formatted list of repositories.

 Download contributions graph SVG for a user:

 	$ ./bin/thxgh --contributions chr15m > chr15m-contributions.svg

-Get language statistics for a user:
+Get language statistics and pinned repositories for a user:

 	$ ./bin/thxgh --stats chr15m
 	{